 Our volunteer drivers: We have over 70 volunteer drivers using their own cars, who pride themselves on going the extra mile, helping members to and from their home and waiting for the return journey.
 Many of our volunteers drive clients on a regular basis, providing a reassuring familiar face.

-When using our volunteer cars, the service costs a maximum of 50p per mile and you will pay your driver directly.
+When using our volunteer cars, you will need to be a Member with a subscription cost of £12 per annum.
+Our annual Membership previously ran from the 1st October to the 30th September each year, but due to the coronavirus situation, the membership period has now been moved forward to run from 1st January to the 31st December.
+Please call our Transport Bookings Desk on Tel:01608 651115 for further details.
+For each journey, the service costs a maximum of 50p per mile and you will pay your driver directly.
 When you book your journey you will be told how much it will cost.
 2 hours of driver waiting time is included in the cost of your booking.
 If you need more time, let us know when you book and we will arrange that for you - an extra charge will apply.

 Here are just a few examples of how the Community Transport Service is used: